(effective from November 2018)

 1.22.
 Special Terms and Conditions – The terms and conditions established by the Seller in respect of the sale and auctioning of the Object, that Buyers undertake to comply with when placing their bids at an Auctioneer’s Auction.
 If the Special Terms and Conditions are in conflict with the Terms and Conditions or a part thereof, the Special Terms and Conditions shall prevail.

 1.23.
 Automatically Extended Auction – All online auctions that take place on the Portal are automatically extended.
-In case of an Auctioneer’s Auction, the period of extension may be 2, 5, or 10 minutes, whereas the period shall be established by the Auctioneer.
-In case of a DIRECTLY FROM OWNER Auction, the period of extension shall be 10 minutes.
+In the case of an Auctioneer’s Auction, the period of extension may be 2, 5, or 10 minutes, whereas the period shall be established by the Auctioneer.
+In the case of a DIRECTLY FROM OWNER Auction, the period of extension shall be 10 minutes.
 This means that if a new bid is made within the time left until an Active Auction is due to come to an end, the end time of the Auction is extended by the set number of minutes from when the last bid was made.
 The Auction ends if no further bids are made within such set period of time.

 1.24.
 Participation Fee – The amount of money that a Buyer wishing to bid at an Auction of an Object has to pay to the account indicated in the Special Terms and Conditions of the Object, or on the Portal, before submitting their application to participate in an Auction.
 The Participation Fee may be applied to participants in an Auctioneer’s Auction, as well as to participants in a DIRECTLY FROM OWNER Auction.
 The Participation Fee is paid separately for each Object in whose Auction a Buyer wishes to participate.
 Participation Fees are not reimbursed or deducted from Purchase Prices.
 The Auctioneer has the right not to charge Buyers participating in an Auction a Participation Fee.